What We Do

 We lead 3.5 hour field trips for K-5 classes at our Ecology Center, located at the Cathance River Nature Preserve in Topsham.
 Each field trip uses uses a combination of hands-on, experiential outdoor and indoor activities – centered around a single topic (Habitat, Pond Life, Energy, Geology, etc) – that fulfill Next Generation Science Standards (NGSS) standards for that topic.

-CREA Educators have begun to lead workshops for district elementary teachers on how to teach nature-based science using hands-on, experiential methods; developed place-based lessons that meet NGSS standards; role modeled place-based teaching for teachers; helped develop district science curricula for elementary grades; and, translated NGSS standards into workable lesson plans for elementary grades.
+To meet this need, CREA Educators have begun to lead workshops for public school elementary teachers on how to teach science using hands-on, experiential methods.
+Working in small focus groups, our educators have developed place-based lessons that meet NGSS standards; helped develop district science curricula for elementary grades; and, translated NGSS standards into workable lesson plans for elementary grades.
+CREA has offered a summer fellows teacher workshop since 2016 to model place-based teaching for teachers.
+From this workshop has grown the Outdoor Learning Network, a peer-to-peer collaboration in which teachers who take their students outdoors to learn gather and share ideas.

 We have developed particularly close relationships with two school districts – MSAD 75 (Topsham, Harpswell, Bowdoin, and Bowdoinham) and Brunswick School District, but work with other schools as well.